man0j-012/man0j-012/README.md

 ---

-## 🧑‍🔬 Research Highlights
-- **Graduate Research Assistant** at **Honda Research Institute**:
-  - Designed a 2x2 subject study and developed a Unity-based VR e-scooter simulator to boost user engagement by 27%.  🤖
-- Explored **Distributed Systems Programming**, **VR**, and **UX Research**, learning through experimentation and collaboration.

----

-### 🚀 Projects
-- **Peer-to-Peer File Sharing System**
-   - Developed a distributed file-sharing system inspired by Gnutella that supports concurrent downloads.
-- **Capstone on Large Language Models**
-   - Fine-tuning LLMs for **parallel code generation**.

----

 ## 🌱 Philosophy & Interests
 I believe mistakes are inevitable, but taking ownership and proactively resolving them is what defines us.
 I thrive on collaboration and helping others, from mentoring students on resumes to contributing to the tech community.

 ### 🎯 In my free time:
-- Reading research papers 📖
-- Playing football ⚽
+- If I am not working, you can find me at the Soccer Park⚽
-- Guiding juniors and mentors toward career clarity, enhancing resumes, and encouraging open-source contributions.💡
+- Guiding junior peers toward career clarity, enhancing resumes, and encouraging open-source contributions.💡

 ---